TRACKS 1,200+ POs IN REAL TIME PROCUREMENT SQL POWER BI

 💡 Recommendations for Procurement Operations Teams

-Key Takeaway: The PO is the first control point in the procure-to-pay cycle.
-Every downstream problem — wrong invoice, missed delivery, budget overrun — is traceable to a failure at PO creation or approval.
+Key Takeaway: The PO is the first control point in the procure to pay cycle.
+Every downstream problem wrong invoice, missed delivery, budget overrun is traceable to a failure at PO creation or approval.
 Getting the data right at source, and surfacing it daily, is the foundation of procurement governance.